Emacs: Org Mode Markup Cheatsheet

 there can be multiple.

-tag_word can be any word, such as “work”, “code”, “family”, but space is not allowed in tag word.
+tag can be any word, such as “work”, “code”, “family”.

 Todo

-a heading can start with TODO or DONE.
+A heading can start with TODO or DONE.

 ** TODO text